Community Localism Fund 2019/20

 Wyre Forest District Council has allocated £50,000 in support of projects that help to deliver our priorities.

-The scheme will also support community organisations to provide additional or enhanced services, or to maintain services, in their areas through grant funding.
+The Community Localism Fund will also support community organisations and parish councils to provide additional or enhanced services, or to maintain services, in their areas through grant funding.

-- All applications must support the delivery of our priorities:
+- All applications must support the delivery of one or more of the following:

 - Support you to a contribute to a successful local economy

 - Support you to live in clean, green and safe communities

 - Improve the wellbeing and quality of life of residents and communities in Wyre Forest

 - To individual members of the public;